"

 Meter and Beat Classification

-If the top number of the time signature is 2, 3, or 4, the meter and beat classification is simple duple, simple triple, or simple quadruple, respectively.
+If the top number of the time signature is 2, 3, or 4, the meter and beat classification are simple duple, simple triple, or simple quadruple, respectively.

 Directions: